Reawakening Pride Once Lost

 Reawakening Pride Once Lost is the debut studio album by the Northern Irish Celtic metal band Waylander, released in 1998 by Century Media.
 The album was re-released in 2006 by the Irish label, Midhir Records.
 This pressing came with two bonus tracks - A Hero's Lament and Sunrise - both taken from the Dawning of a New Age demo.

+It was rated a seven out of ten by Chronicles of Chaos.